Dissipation-Shaped Quantum Geometry in Nonlinear Transport: Microscopic Model and NESS Density Matrix

 \section{Microscopic Model and NESS Density Matrix}

 To establish a benchmark for the nonlinear conductivity, we derive the non-equilibrium steady state (NESS) density matrix from a microscopic open quantum system model.
-We consider a crystalline electronic system, $H_S(t)$, coupled to a non-interacting, wide-band fermionic bath, $H_B$, which models the electronic leads.
+We consider a crystalline electronic system, $H_S(t)$, coupled to a non-interacting, wide-band fermionic bath, $H_B$, which models a metallic backgate.

 The total Hamiltonian is $H(t) = H_S(t) + H_B + H_{SB}$, with components given by:

 The system Hamiltonian, $H_S(t) = H_0 + V(t)$, describes Bloch electrons ($H_0$) subject to a general time-dependent perturbation $V(t)$. $H_0 = \sum_n \epsilon_n |\chi_n\rangle\langle \chi_n|$, where $|\chi_n\rangle$ and $\epsilon_n$ are the unperturbed eigenstates and energies, respectively.
 The indices $m, n, l$ hereafter are general, incorporating momentum, band, and spin degrees of freedom.
 This model is in the same class of those non-interacting fermionic models often described within the Keldysh formalism~\cite{nagaosa2017concept,gerchikov1989theory,fregoso2013driven,kamenev2011field,johnsen1999quasienergy,jauho1994time,kohler2005driven,matsyshyn2021rabi}.